Iceland car rental Show menu

 Ultimate Guide to Waterfalls in Iceland

-Are you planning the adventure of a lifetime to Iceland?
+Are you planning the adventure of a lifetime in Iceland?
 You may be interested in the various natural sites you can see across our remarkable country.
 Luckily, Iceland is home to around 10,000 waterfalls of varied sizes and beauty that attract thousands of tourists per year.
-It is impossible to see them all but there are some that are more well known than others.
+It is impossible to see them all, but there are some that are more well-known than others.
 Our ultimate guide to waterfalls shows you where to find some of the biggest and most impressive waterfalls in the country.

 With so much to see and do in Iceland, it can be difficult to plan where to go and what you are going to see on your trip around the country.
-One thing you should make time for though is getting to see some of the amazing some amazing Icelandic waterfalls.
+One thing you should make time for, though, is getting to see some of the most amazing Icelandic waterfalls.
 You can schedule these into your plans on the way to see other attractions, as there are waterfalls spread out all over the country.

-With so many stunning glaciers, tall mountains, copious precipitation and a freeze/thaw climate, waterfalls are abundant in Iceland.
-Estimates suggest that there are over 10,000 waterfalls around Iceland, and over 200 of them have been recognised with an official name.
+With so many stunning glaciers, tall mountains, copious precipitation, and a freeze/thaw climate, waterfalls are abundant in Iceland.
+Estimates suggest that there are over 10,000 waterfalls around Iceland, and over 200 of them have been recognized with an official name.

 We have put together an ultimate guide to waterfalls in Iceland, featuring some of the following waterfalls;